 From budding businesses to established companies, it is long known that repeat purchases by existing customers are what makes a business profitable.
 If we talk about e-commerce businesses, the ability to retain and attract customers through their online portal can be quite easy, if one knows what they are doing.
+This is what brand loyalty is all about.

 Multinational businesses will already have an idea about how important the factor of customer retention is, but for small and upcoming e-commerce companies, it’s never too late to learn about the relevance of building a solid customer base for your products.